-The Ogaki Festival holds a tradition of more than 360 years and is famous for their 13 masterly-crafted festival floats.
+The Ogaki Festival holds a tradition of more than 360 years and is famous for their 13 yama festival floats.
 The festival is said to have originally began in the Keian era (1648) when the Hachiman Shrine, the shrine of the castle town’s patron god, was renovated by the feudal lord of the time: Ujikane Toda.
 The townspeople were so pleased that the ten different neighborhoods each made their own festival float and showed them off.
 This event is considered to be the very first festival.
 Today, the festival is conducted as a celebration for the beginning of summer.

 If the aesthetics of the floats don’t impress you then the sheer size of them will.
-The 13 festival floats can be anywhere from four to six meters tall, and weigh one to four tons each (not including the staff that are in the floats operating the karakuri, or on the stage performing kabuki).
-Seeing these floats up close and towering over you alone is worth the trip to the festival.
+The 13 festival floats can be anywhere from four to six meters tall, and weigh one to four tons each (not including the staff that are in the floats operating the karakuri or on the stage performing kabuki).
+Seeing these floats up close and towering over you alone is worth a trip to the festival.

 Maneuvering the floats around the crowded, cramped streets and bridges is a feat that’s only possible with lots of practice and teamwork.
 Each float comes with an escort from its respective neighborhood community that include float pushers, guides, flute players, and other personnel.
 Each neighborhood association also has their own distinct uniform that distinguishes them from other groups.

 After taking a look at the festival floats I decided to wander to the Hachiman Shrine and see what was there.
 On the grounds of the shrine there were festival stalls jammed into just about every nook and cranny available (I even saw a haunted house).